|

 Originally a title borne by the first Roman emperor, Octavian.

-Roman name, possibly derived from Etruscan Avile/Aule/Avle which is, unfortunately, of unknown meaning.
-Some sources connect it with
+Roman name, possibly derived from Etruscan Aule which is, unfortunately, of unknown meaning.
+Some sources

 meaning "golden."